- What is cognition?

 - Working memory (temporary storage of information) – Remembering an OTP or phone number.
 The temporary storage of memory is not static, it is dynamic and we can manipulate information in it in real-time.
 There is usually a limit to the capacity of working memory.

-- Visuospatial sketchpad: Short term memory for visual details, locations, space, relationships between objects.
+- Visuospatial sketchpad: Short-term memory for visual details, locations, space, and relationships between objects.

 - Episodic buffer: Short-term holistic memory system + Capacity to process information coming from all parts of the brain that influences short-term memory.

 - Inhibitory control (stopping of a thought or impulse) – Stopping an automated response or exogenous attention.
 Self-regulation (adjusting oneself) is the parent of inhibitory control which includes motivation, emotions, and behavioral patterns.

 - Response inhibition: Stopping ourselves from doing something impulsive.